-- With Local User configured, clients are required to enter the correct username and password of the login account to pass the authentication.
-You can create multiple accounts and assign different accounts for different users on User Management.
+Clients are required to enter the correct username and password of the login account to pass the authentication.

-- With SMS configured, client can get verification codes using their mobile phones via text message and enter the received codes to pass the authentication.
-For more details about how to configure SMS Portal, you can go to configuration-guides and download the configuration guide for SMS Portal.
+Clients can get verification codes using their mobile phones and enter the received codes to pass the authentication.

 - If you have a RADIUS server, you can configure External RADIUS Server.
 With this type of portal, you can get two types of portal customization: Local Web Portal and External Web Portal.
-The authentication login page of Local Web Portal is provided by the built-in portal server of the EAP.
+The authentication login page of Local Web Portal is provided by the built-in portal server of the controller.
 The External Web Portal is provided by external portal server.
-As different username/password can be added on the radius server, user can use their unique username for authentication.
+Enter the authentication login page’s URL provided by the external portal server in the External Web Portal URL field.

 Step 3 Customize the Portal Page